-About two months ago, I reported an oversight in which my school's student information system inadvertently disclosed users' default passwords.
+You may remember that I found a security issue in my school's student information system about two months ago.
 Since then, I've discovered several more vulnerabilities.
-I'm sure they've all been patched, so I don't think Mr. Randall will mind me posting about them.
-Here are a few of the ones I've found:
+Now that they've all been patched, I don't think Mr. Randall will mind me posting about them.
+So here they are:

 Forced file uploads and spoofed IP addresses

-The server also records the IP address from which a file is uploaded.
-Like in the case of account settings, the IP was stored in a hidden field in the file upload form.
-Using this information, I could upload stuff under a fake IP.
-Even non-numerical "addresses" were accepted.
+The server also records the user's IP address when a file is uploaded.
+Like in the above case, the IP was stored in a hidden field in the upload form.
+This allowed me to spoof my IP address.
+Even invalid values were accepted.

-Other DLS features were also similarly affected.
-For example, the school recently disabled the option for students to change their names, but I was still able to rename myself to "l337 h4x0r" using this method. ^_^
+Other DLS features were similarly affected.
+For example, I was able to rename myself to "l337 h4x0r" even after the name change feature was disabled. ^_^

 Only the files in a user's public folder were intended to be accessible to other users.
-However, it was possible to view the contents of other students' recycle bins (although not their other personal files) via URL manipulation.
-This was a relatively minor issue, although it could have posed privacy concerns.
+However, one could view the contents of another user's recycle bin via URL manipulation.
+This was a relatively minor issue but could have posed privacy concerns.

 In other news...

-There was a Halloween dance last Friday, which was the first of its kind at LAHS.
-I didn't feel like going because it was somewhat expensive compared to the other stag dances, but I'm nevertheless looking forward to the one in December. :-)
+There was a Halloween dance on the 25th.
+This was something LAHS had never done before.
+Though I didn't feel like going because it was a little expensive, I'm nevertheless looking forward to the dance in December. :-)